 What is the percentage of the world’s tuna found in the PNA area?

-About 25% of the world’s tuna is caught each year within PNA waters.
+About 25% of the world’s tuna is caught each year within PNA waters, also around 50% of the world’s skipjack is found in our zone.
 These territorial waters cover an area 40% bigger than the European Union.

 Who manages the tuna stocks in the PNA?

 Pacifical MSC certified skipjack and yellowfin tuna is caught in the PNA waters.
 These waters are jointly managed by the PNA countries.
 These are island nations that take part in the Western Central Pacific Fisheries Commission (WCPFC).
 The WCPFC is the Regional Fisheries Management Organization (RFMO) in this ocean area.
 The WCPFC employs scientists who analyze all the data being generated by the onboard observers and regularly assesses the health of regional tuna stocks.
 All member nations of the WCPFC, the resource owners and the fishing countries, come together to try and jointly agree on how to manage WCPO stocks.

 What is the eligible volume of MSC tuna that can be caught in PNA waters?

 The eligible volume of MSC Pacifical tuna that can be caught in the PNA is 800,000mt (600,000mt SKJ and 200,000mt YF), which is about 20% of the global tuna catch.

 Is there whole year around MSC SKJ and YF tuna available from the PNA waters?

 Yes, there is free school catch available throughout the year.
 Peak season is during a period of 4 months (July to October), when FAD fishing is forbidden in the PNA and WCPO region.

 Which MSC certifications does the PNA fishery hold?